-If you want a mixture of Google Drive’s capabilities with the benefits of a project management tool, you should check out DropBox and DropBox Paper.
+Dropbox is a great option if you want a mixture of Google Drive’s capabilities with the benefits of a project management tool.
 DropBox can be used to store files, images, etc in the same way that Google Drive does.
 However, DropBox Paper is a real-time collaborative document that lets you plan projects, collaborate on ideas, and take meeting notes in real-time with assigned next steps.
 DropBox can also seamlessly be connected to Hive.

-Xtensio is a collaborative workspace where teams can easily create and share beautiful living documents — everything from PDFs, presentations, and web pages.
-This is an ideal app for remote work because it’s often hard to collaborate on creative documents when you’re not in the same room.
+Xtensio is a collaborative workspace and remote work tool where teams can easily create and share beautiful living documents — everything from PDFs, presentations, and web pages.
+Collaboration tools like Xtensio are ideal for remote work because it’s often hard to collaborate on creative documents when you’re not in the same room.
 With Xtensio, you don’t have to worry about accidentally deleting a colleagues changes or any other potential collaboration issues.